Mon amour (Stromae and Camila Cabello song)

-"Mon amour" (English: "My Love") is a song by Belgian musician Stromae and Cuban-American singer/songwriter Camila Cabello.
+"Mon amour" (English: "My Love") is a song by Belgian musician Stromae and American singer/songwriter Camila Cabello.
 It was released on 27 July 2022, as the fourth single from Stromae's album Multitude, which was released on 4 March 2022.
 It was written by the two artists and Luc Van Haver, brother of Stromae.
 It was produced by Stromae, his brother Luc Van Haver, and Moon Willis.

 A Love Island-inspired music video, directed by the director duo Julien & Quentin, was released on 27 July 2022.

 Critical reception

 Jon Pareles of The New York Times ranked the song 14th in the best songs of 2022 list.